GoogleChrome/web.dev/src/site/content/en/metrics/custom-metrics/index.md

 - [`startTime`](https://w3c.github.io/performance-timeline/#dom-performanceentry-starttime):
   the time when the browser receives the event.
 - [`processingStart`](https://wicg.github.io/event-timing/#dom-performanceeventtiming-processingstart):
-  the time when the browser is able to beginning processing event handlers for the event.
+  the time when the browser is able to begin processing event handlers for the event.
 - [`processingEnd`](https://wicg.github.io/event-timing/#dom-performanceeventtiming-processingend):
   time when the browser finishing executing all synchronous code initiated from